SIGCSE Award for Outstanding Contribution to Computer Science Education

 The Outstanding Contribution to Computer Science Education award is a prize granted by the Association for Computing Machinery (ACM) Special Interest Group (SIG) on Computer science education (SIGCSE).
-Outstanding contributions can include curriculum design, innovative teaching methods, authorship of textbooks and the development of novel teaching tools.
+Outstanding contributions can include curriculum design, innovative teaching methods, authorship of textbooks, and the development of novel teaching tools.
 The award has been granted annually since 1981.
+The SIGCSE website contains more information about the awardees.